DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/01_K8s Basics & Architecture/README.md

 ### 🟦 **b. etcd (Key-Value Store)**

+etcd is a distributed, reliable, key-value store used by Kubernetes to store all cluster data and configuration.

+In short:
+> etcd is the database of Kubernetes that stores the entire cluster’s state and configuration.

 * A **distributed database** that stores the entire cluster state.
 * Stores: pods, deployments, nodes, configmaps, secrets, events, etc.